DESIGN AND FEATURES

 The Sliding Palm Rests are given plenty of room for movement in the slider bay.
 Swap these for the Fixed Palm Rests at any time.

 We promise a minimal learning curve with our design registered semi-orthogonal design.
-You will be surprised just how easy and familiar you will find the typing experience with our layout.
+You will be surprised by such an easy and familiar typing experience.

 The semi-orthogonal layout was designed for optimal ergonomic benefits while providing the familiar typing layout you've come to learn with standard keyboard layouts.